Jérémy Sebas

-Jérémy Sebas (born 14 April 2003) is a Martiniquais professional footballer who plays as a forward for club Bastia and the Martinique national team.
+Jérémy Sebas (born 14 April 2003) is a Martiniquais professional footballer who plays as a forward for club Pau on loan from Bastia, and the Martinique national team.

 Club career

 Sebas is a youth product of US Marinoise, and finished his development in the academy of the Guadeloupean club CERFA Les Abymes in 2020.
 He began his senior career with Olympique le Marin in the Martinique Championnat National in 2021.
 On 21 June 2022, he transferred to the French mainland club Strasbourg on a 1-year youth contract, originally assigned to their reserves.
 In June 2023, he signed a professional contract with Strasbourg, extending his stay.
 He made his professional debut with Strasbourg as a substitute in a 0–0 tie with Clermont on 5 November 2023.

 On 3 February 2025, Sebas joined Bastia in Ligue 2 on loan until the end of the season.

 On 18 June 2025, Sebas signed a 4-year contract with Bastia in Ligue 2.